bitcrypt0/rafflhub/public/RAFFLHUB_PROTOCOL_DOCUMENTATION.md

 The Rafflhub Protocol is more than just a simple raffle contract; it's a comprehensive ecosystem designed for versatility and security.

-🏆 Multi-Prize Support: Create raffles for ERC-721 NFTs, ERC-1155 tokens, ERC-20 tokens, or native coins like ETH, BNB, and MATIC.
+Multi-Prize Support: Create raffles for ERC-721 NFTs, ERC-1155 tokens, ERC-20 tokens, or native coins like ETH, BNB, and MATIC.

-🎟️ Token-Gated Access (Optional): Restrict raffle participation to holders of a specific NFT or ERC-20 token, creating exclusive events for your community.
+Token-Gated Access (Optional): Restrict raffle participation to holders of a specific NFT or ERC-20 token, creating exclusive events for your community.

-🎭 Delayed Reveal Mechanism: Build anticipation for your NFT prizes with Manual or Scheduled reveals, keeping the final metadata hidden until the perfect moment.
+Delayed Reveal Mechanism: Build anticipation for your NFT prizes with Manual or Scheduled reveals, keeping the final metadata hidden until the perfect moment.

-🔒 Provably Fair & Verifiable: Powered by Chainlink VRF v2.5, guaranteeing that winner selection is tamper-proof and transparent to all participants.
+Provably Fair & Verifiable: Powered by Chainlink VRF v2.5, guaranteeing that winner selection is tamper-proof and transparent to all participants.

-💸 Sophisticated Revenue & Refund Logic: Intelligent handling of ticket revenue, protocol fees, and robust, automated refunds for deleted or unengaged raffles.
+Sophisticated Revenue & Refund Logic: Intelligent handling of ticket revenue, protocol fees, and robust, automated refunds for deleted or unengaged raffles.

-** Gas-Optimized Architecture:** Utilizes the minimal proxy pattern (EIP-1167) to make deploying new raffles incredibly cheap and efficient.
+Gas-Optimized Architecture: Utilizes the minimal proxy pattern (EIP-1167) to make deploying new raffles incredibly cheap and efficient.

-Whitelisting & Community Building: Run non-prized raffles to fairly select winners for whitelist spots, airdrops, or exclusive access.
+Whitelisting Campaigns & Community Building: Run non-prized raffles to fairly select winners for whitelist spots, airdrops, or exclusive access.

 ## Key Protocol Innovations

-The Rafflhub Protocol introduces several powerful features that set it apart.
+Rafflhub introduces several powerful features that set it apart.

 ### Flexible Prize Management

 Escrowed Prizes: For high-value, existing assets (like a 1-of-1 NFT or a pool of ETH), the prize is locked in the contract for maximum security.

-Mintable Prizes: For new collections, prizes are minted on-demand, saving significant gas costs and providing supply flexibility.
+Mintable Prizes: For new NFT collections, prizes are minted on-demand, saving significant gas costs and providing supply flexibility.

 External Prizes: Protocol-native NFT collections and items from external collections can be assigned as prizes to raffles even after creation, offering new utility for existing assets.

 ### Provably Fair Winner Selection

-Chainlink VRF 2.5: We use the latest version of Chainlink's Verifiable Random Function to ensure that no one—not the creators, not the protocol admins, not even network validators—can tamper with the outcome.
+Chainlink VRF 2.5: We adopted the latest version of Chainlink's Verifiable Random Function to ensure that no one — not raffle creators, not the protocol admins, not even network validators — can tamper with the winner selection process.

 On-Chain Verification: Anyone can check the transaction that selected the winners and verify its integrity.

 ### Sophisticated Revenue & Refund System
-Delayed Revenue Collection: For raffles using the protocol's default ticket price (aka global ticket price), the protocol cleverly waits until the number of participants exceeds the number of winners before sending revenue.
-This ensures that if the raffle fails to gain traction, the funds are immediately available for participant refunds.
+Delayed Revenue Collection: For raffles using the protocol's default ticket price (aka global ticket price), the protocol cleverly waits until the number of participants exceeds the number of winners before collecting revenue.
+This ensures that if the raffle fails to gain traction, the funds are immediately available for refunds to participants.

-Automated Unengaged State: If a raffle ends with fewer participants than the number of winners, it automatically enters an Unengaged state, allowing all participants to claim a full refund.
+Automated Unengaged State: If a raffle ends with fewer participants than the number of winners, it automatically transitions into an Unengaged state, allowing all participants to claim a full refund.

 ### Gamified NFT Sales
 Rafflhub unlocks a revolutionary new way for NFT holders to sell their assets: Gamified Sales.
 Instead of a static listing on a marketplace, you can turn the sale of a high-value NFT into an exciting, community-driven event.

 The Concept:
 An owner of an existing, valuable NFT (e.g., a 1-of-1 art piece or a rare collectible) wants to sell it for a specific price (e.g., 1 ETH).
-Instead of listing it, they create a prized raffle and escrow the NFT.
+Instead of listing it on a marketplace, they create an NFT-prized raffle and escrow the NFT.
 They then set a custom ticket price and a ticket limit to match their desired sale price.

 Example: